ilyesbenaissa/c_diffdet_plus/README.md

       primaryClass={cs.CV},
       url={https://arxiv.org/abs/2509.00578},
 }
+---
 👨‍💻 Contact
-For any questions related to this project, feel free to open issue, or contact:
+For any questions related to this project, feel free to open issue, or contact: ilyesbenaissa7429@gmail.com , abdellahzakaria.sellam@unisalento.it

-📧 Email: ilyesbenaissa7429@gmail.com

-📧 Email: abdellahzakaria.sellam@unisalento.it
+---
 📜 License
 This project is licensed under the MIT License.
+---
 ⭐ Support
 If you find this repository useful, please consider giving it a star ⭐.

+---
 # 🙏 Acknowledgments

 This project builds upon several outstanding open-source projects.
 We sincerely thank the authors and contributors of the following repositories: